hoardinghopes/embodying-buber/src/posts/Writing as transmission.md

 But they required us to interrogate the poems, to scan the lines, to identify the metre, to highlight instances of onomatopoeia, alliteration, assonance, enjambment.
 We were apprentice mechanics taking a car apart to isolate, identify, and appraise the value of each component.

 We were never shown how to put the car together again.
-Nor encouraged to build a car of our own, even a go-kart.
+Nor encouraged to build a car of our own, not even a go-kart.
 We never even knew of the magic that the master mechanics had in their fingers, nor their reasons for doing their work.

 The poet was never invited to reach out from the book into my classroom and touch my heart with his.